Kong/kong/UPGRADE.md

 repository allows you to build OpenResty with the necessary patches and modules easily.

-For Go support, you also need the [Kong go-pluginserver](https://github.com/kong/go-pluginserver), which needs to be started up alongside Kong.
+For Go support, you also need the [Kong go-pluginserver](https://github.com/kong/go-pluginserver).
+This is bundled with Kong binary packages and it is automatically started by Kong if Go plugin support is enabled in Kong's configuration.
+Note that the Go version used to compile any Go plugins needs to match the Go version of the `go-pluginserver`.
+You can check the Go version used to build the `go-pluginserver` binary running `go-pluginserver -version`.

 #### 2. Breaking Changes

-Kong 2.0.0rc2 does include a few breaking changes over Kong 1.x, all of them related to the removal of service mesh:
+Kong 2.0.0 does include a few breaking changes over Kong 1.x, all of them related to the removal of service mesh:

 - **Removed Service Mesh support** - That has been deprecated in Kong 1.4